-In addition, a good warehouse management system will optimize the path for pickers.
+In addition, a good warehouse management system will optimize the walking path for pickers.
 Based on product variables and incoming orders, the system will provide pickers with an optimal route through the warehouse from product to product.
 This greatly reduces the time spent walking and searching for product which is a drain on budget as well as employee energy.

 Order Picking Guide: Order picking accounts for 60% of your warehouse operational costs.
 Download our guide where we compare the 3 most common picking methods and find out which method increased productivity by 50%.